daniel-norris/neu_ui/README.md

 For further information about the design, it's worthwhile taking a look at Alexander Plyuto's guide [here](https://www.figma.com/file/J1uPSOY5k577mDpSfGFven/Neomorphism-Guide-2.0-%7C-Original?node-id=26580%3A1425).

 The initial components have now been converted and extended to include a whole suite of initial controlled form and card components into a React library.
+It uses React under the hood, Storybook as a tool to visualise the components and Styled Components to well, style the components.

 We are looking for anyone interested in contributing, for further information check out the contribution section below.